AB 1825 Training Questions

 - Courses can be efficiently personalized for your specific organization and industry

 - HR departments can successfully enact training with no help needed from an organization’s IT department.

 For more information on AB1825 visit the California Department of Fair Employment and Housing website.

-For more information on online training solutions visit Workplace Answers' website.
+For more information on online training solutions visit Workplace Answers, an EVERFI Company's website.